East York: History

 East York was originally part of York Township, Ontario.
 Following the incorporation of the Township of North York in 1922, York Township was divided by Toronto, Leaside and North Toronto.
 With the rapid growth that followed the opening of the Bloor-Danforth (Prince Edward) Viaduct in 1918, the residents of the eastern half of York Township (as an exclave of the western half) felt they had been neglected by the township when it came to roads, sewers and other municipal services.
 Left with the option to either join the City of Toronto or branch out on its own, 448 East Yorkers voted to incorporate a new township, while 102 voted to amalgamate with Toronto.
 The Township of East York was incorporated on January 1, 1924 with a population of 19,849.
 The western half of York Township retained its name.

-East York was originally populated by working-class English people who valued the opportunity to own small homes of their own, with front lawns and back gardens.
+East York was originally populated by working-class English people.
 Many had immigrated from Lancashire and Yorkshire.
 In 1961, 71.7% of the population identified themselves as having British origins.

 In the late 1940s, after World War II, East York became home to many returning veterans and their families.
-Many inexpensive homes were built, including the houses around Topham Park, by the government, to house the returning veterans and the baby boomers.
+Many inexpensive homes were built by the government, including the houses around Topham Park, to house the returning veterans and the baby boomers.
+These were predominantly single detached homes with front yards and back gardens.
 The local government was both socially conscious and frugal, fitting the residents' self-image of East York as filled with supportive neighbours and non-government organizations.

 Post-war bungalows built in East York after World War II.